Skip to Content

 It should be noted that users should have moderate to advanced technical knowledge before running any commands.

-To use WP-CLI, you need to enable SSH access on your web host’s server.
+You must enable SSH access on your web host’s server to use WP-CLI.
 Not all web hosting providers offer this.

-The settings to manage Shell access is controlled in your hosting account.
-Not within cPanel.
+The settings to manage Shell access are controlled in your hosting account, not within cPanel.

-Your hosting provider will have details on how to enable Shell access for your server.
+Your hosting provider will have details on enabling Shell access for your server.

-If it is available, you need to use a terminal emulator such as PuTTY for Windows, or an alternative emulator for Mac.
+If it is available, you must use a terminal emulator such as PuTTY for Windows or an alternative emulator for Mac.

 $ wp cache flush

-Press enter and you’ll be shown a message reading: “Success: The cache was flushed.”
+Press enter, and you’ll be shown a message: “Success: The cache was flushed.”

 Do I need to use a caching plugin for WordPress?